rajesh17mca/docker-workspace/README.md

 docker service rm <service_name>
 ```
 ### Handling Secrets in Docker Swarm
-* Secrets are first stored in Swarm, then assign to the service, Only containers in assigned service(s) can see them
+* Secrets are first stored in Swarm, then assigned to the service.
+Only containers in assigned service(s) can see them
-* They looks loke files in container but are actually in-memory fs
+* They look like files in a container but are actually in-memory fs
     ```
     /run/secrets/<secret_name>
     ```
-Secreat management - Both has drawbacks one is stored in file another one will show up in history
+Secret management - Both have drawbacks.
+One is stored in a file the one will show up in history
 ```
 docker secret create psql_user psql_user.txt
 echo "mypassword" | docker secret create psql_pass -